colelawrence/decipad/apps/docs/docs/advanced-concepts/language-tables.md

 }
 ```

 You can also access previous values from other columns by using the word `previous`, providing a value for the first cell and the name of the column you want to access.
-Like this:
+Here is an [example notebook](https://app.decipad.com/n/X-over-X-example%3A8LC3k8ETOTHfI4bUmt0BV) using previous to calculate the row-over-row change of a value.
+The basic syntax looks like this:

 ```deci live
 Table = {